robert-abc/helsinki/README.md

 To simulate the out-of-focus blur the PSF is considered as a disk, where the only parameter is the disk radius.
 Inside the disk, the corresponding value is 1 and, outside the disk, the value is 0 [[2]](#2).
-For each blur step (from 0 to 19), the PSF radius was visually estimated from the sharp-blurred image pairs.

 The Blur category number is one of the three input arguments of the function.
 It is important to select the correct image folder and the PSF radius.

 It should be noted that we used no blurring matrix because it would be computationally expensive.
 All the blurring are computed directly with the PSF.
-It is a non-blind deblurring algorithm, the PSF is not updated while iterating, assuming the PSF is known.
+It is a non-blind deblurring algorithm and the PSF is not updated while iterating.

-### Inverse problem
+## Inverse problem
 There are three parts to reconstruct the sharp images.

-#### Reconstruction part one: Deep image prior (DIP)
+### Reconstruction part one: Deep image prior (DIP)
 * Input: blurred images from the dataset (training set)
 * Output: resulting images from the DIP network (only)